Grounding Language for Transfer in Deep Reinforcement Learning: Model

-\paragraph{Transfer procedure} The traditional transfer learning scenario considers a single task in both source and target environments.
-To better test generalization and robustness of our methods, we consider transfer from \emph{multiple} source tasks to \emph{multiple} target tasks.
+The traditional transfer learning scenario often involves a single task in both source and target environments.
+To better test generalization and robustness of our methods, in this work we consider transfer from \emph{multiple} source tasks to \emph{multiple} target tasks.
 We first train a model to achieve optimal performance on the set of source tasks.
-All model parameters ($\Theta$) are shared between the tasks.
-The agent receives one episode at a time from each environment in a round-robin fashion, along with the corresponding text descriptions.
-Algorithm~\ref{alg:train} details this multi-task training procedure.
+All model parameters ($\Theta$) are shared between these tasks.
+The agent experiences one episode at a time, sampled from each environment in a round-robin fashion, along with the corresponding text descriptions.
+The parameters of the model are optimized using the reward-based feedback gathered across all these tasks.
+Algorithm~\ref{alg:transfer-train} details this multi-task training procedure.

-After training converges, we use the learned parameters to initialize a model for the target tasks.
-All parameters of the VIN are replicated, while most weights of the representation generator are reused.
-Specifically, previously seen objects and words obtain their learned entity-specific embeddings ($v_o$), whereas vectors for new objects and unseen words in the target tasks are initialized randomly.
-All parameters are then fine-tuned on the target tasks, again with episodes sampled in a round-robin fashion.
+After training converges, we use the learned parameters to initialize a model for tasks in the target domain.
+Specifically, all parameters of the VIN are replicated, while most weights of the representation generator are reused.
+Previously seen objects and words retain their learned entity-specific embeddings ($v_o$), whereas vectors for new objects/words in the target tasks are initialized randomly.
+Following this initialization, all parameters are then fine-tuned on the target tasks using the corresponding rewards, again with episodes sampled in a round-robin fashion.